backbonelabs/backbone-mobile/README.md

 ## Deployment

-### iOS
+1. Check out to the `master` branch and make sure you have the latest master.
+2. Make sure the appropriate production variables are set in `android/app/build.gradle` and `android/app/local.properties`.

-1. Make sure the appropriate production variables are set in `ios/backbone/config/Release.local.xcconfig`
+3. Make sure the appropriate production variables are set in `./ios/backbone/config/Release.local.xcconfig`.
-2. Close the Xcode workspace
+4. Increment the `versionName` in `./android/app/build.gradle` following semver guidelines.
+This is the marketing version to use in the next step.
+5. Commit the change with a commit message in the following format: "Android version <marketing_version>", e.g., "Android version 1.0.0".
-3. From the `ios` folder, run `sh marketingVersion.sh <new_marketing_version_number>`, where `<new_marketing_verison_number>` is the semver marketing version as described above in the Versioning section.
+6. Go to the `./ios` folder and run `sh marketingVersion.sh <new_marketing_version_number>`, where `<new_marketing_version_number>` is the semver version number.
 This will automatically create a commit with the following message: "iOS version <marketing_version>".
-4. If the Android marketing version hasn't been bumped yet, then skip steps 5 and 6 and add the version tag when following the Android deployment steps
-5. Add a git tag for the marketing version where the tag name is in the following format: vX.Y.Z, e.g., v1.0.0
+7. Add a git tag for the marketing version, e.g., `git tag v1.0.0`.
-6. Push the git tag to the repo
+8. Push the git tag to the repo, e.g., `git push origin v1.0.0`.
-8. Open the Xcode workspace
+9. Check out to the `production` branch and then merge in `master`, i.e., (from the production branch) `git merge master`.
+10. From the `./android` folder, run `./gradlew clean` to remove prior build artifacts just in case they conflict with the release build.
+11. Then run `./gradlew assembleRelease` to build the release variant APK.
+When finished, the APK will be saved under `./android/app/build/outputs/apk/app-release.apk`.
+12. Create a new **beta** release in the [Google Play](https://play.google.com/apps/publish/) console.
+Google doesn't review the app like Apple does, but we put it in beta so we can release at the same time Apple reviews and approves the iOS version.
+    1. In Google Play, create a new beta release.
+    2. Upload the new APK to the beta release.
+    3. The release name should be the same as the marketing version, e.g., 1.0.0.
+    4. Enter release notes.
+These will be visible to users when downloading the app.
+See release history to get a general idea of what to write.
+    5. Submit the beta release.
-9. Select the `backbone prod` scheme and use the Generic iOS Device
+13. In Xcode, select the `backbone prod` scheme and use the _Generic iOS Device_.
-10. Clean the build folder (hold Alt and click the Product menu and click Clean Build Folder, or press Alt-Command-Shift-K)
+14. Clean the build folder (hold Alt and click the Product menu and click Clean Build Folder, or press Alt-Command-Shift-K)
-11. Click Product > Archive
+15. Click Product > Archive.
-12. After the archive is created, upload it to iTunes Connect
+16. After the archive is created, upload it to iTunes Connect using the Backbone Labs team provisioning profile.
-13. Set up the new release in iTunes Connect
+17. Log into [iTunes Connect](https://itunesconnect.apple.com) and create a new iOS version for the app.
+    1. For the version number, use the same value as the marketing version, e.g., 1.0.0.
+    2. Enter release notes.
+These will be visible to users when downloading the app.
+See release history to get a general idea of what to write.
+    3. It usually takes a couple minutes after the build is uploaded to iTunes Connect for it to be fully processed and available to be included in the release.
+When it is ready, it will be available for selection in the Build section.
+    4. Verify the **Version** field is the same as the marketing version.
+    5. In the **Version Release** section, select _Manually release this version_.
+We will later release both the iOS and Android versions at the same time.
+    6. Submit the new version for review.
+    7. On the next screen, select **No** when asked if our app uses the Advertising Identifier, and continue with the submission.
+    8. It usually takes 1–2 business days for Apple to review and approve the app.
+    9. You will receive email notifications if they require additional information or when the app is ready.
-14. If the release source map hasn't been uploaded to Bugsnag yet, then run `npm run bugsnag-release` from the project root
+18. Run `npm run bugsnag-release` from the project root to upload the new source map to Bugsnag.

-### Android

-1. Make sure the appropriate production variables are set in `android/app/build.gradle` and `android/app/local.properties`.
-2. Increment the `versionName` in `android/app/build.gradle`
-3. Commit the change with a commit message in the following format: "Android version <marketing_version>", e.g., "Android version 1.0.0"
-4. If the iOS marketing version hasn't been bumped yet, then skip steps 5 and 6 and add the version tag when following the iOS deployment steps
-5. Add a git tag for the marketing version where the tag name is in the following format: vX.Y.Z, e.g., v1.0.0
-6. Push the git tag to the repo
-7. From the `android` folder, run `./gradlew clean` to remove prior build artifacts just in case they conflict with the release build
-8. From the `android` folder, run `./gradlew assembleRelease` to build the release variant
-9. From the Google Play console, upload the `app-release.apk` from `android/app/build/outputs/apk`
+19. When the iOS app is approved and ready, log into iTunes Connect and release the app.
-10. Perform the necessary actions in Google Play for the release
+20. Log into Google Play and promote the beta release to production.
-13. If the release source map hasn't been uploaded to Bugsnag yet, then run `npm run bugsnag-release` from the project root
+21. Finally, log into [Mixpanel](https://www.mixpanel.com) and add an annotation for the release.
+    1. Navigate to **Segmentation**.
+    2. Make sure at least one event is shown and the date range includes today.
+    3. Click on a marker in the line chart for today's date to add an annotation.
+    4. The annotation name should be the marketing version and the time of release, e.g., v1.0.0 (12:00 pm).
+The time should be in Pacific time.